Stewart Island: History and naming

-Margaret Cameron-Ash claims that James Cook established the insularity of Stewart Island during his first Pacific voyage in 1770 but decided to hide his discovery for reasons of military and colonial policy.
+Like Beaglehole, another New Zealand historian, Robert McNab, was shocked by this.
+Neither could conceive that Cook and the Admiralty would engage in strategic disinformation/cartographic secrecy.
+McNab writes: “Unless given us in Cook’s own words, it would be incredible that he could have made such a mistake.".
 However, G. A. Mawer argues that Cook was simply unsure whether it was an island because his focus was on finding the southern extent of New Zealand, and conditions were unfavourable for more closely exploring a possible strait.

 The strait was first charted by Owen Folger Smith, a New Yorker who had been in Sydney Harbour with Eber Bunker, from whom he probably learned of the eastern seal hunting.
 Smith charted the strait in the whaleboat of the sealing brig Union (out of New York) in 1804 and on his 1806 chart, it was called Smith's Straits.

 The island received its English name in honour of William W. Stewart.
 He was first officer on the Pegasus, which visited in 1809, and he charted the large south-eastern harbour that now bears the ship's name (Port Pegasus) and determined the northern points of the island, proving that it was an island.
-In 1824, he initiated plans in England to establish a timber, flax and trading settlement at Stewart Island and sailed there in 1826, with it becoming known as Stewart's Island.
+In 1824, he initiated plans in England to establish a timber, flax and trading settlement at Stewart Island and sailed there in 1826.

 In 1841, the island was established as one of the three Provinces of New Zealand and was named New Leinster.
 However, the province existed on paper only and was abolished after only five years.
-With the passing of the New Zealand Constitution Act 1846, the province became part of New Munster, which entirely included the South Island.
+With the passing of the New Zealand Constitution Act 1846, the island became part of New Munster, which entirely included the South Island.
 When New Munster was abolished in 1853, Stewart Island became part of Otago Province until 1861, when Southland Province split from Otago.
 In 1876, the provinces were abolished altogether.